ufjschool/mmc3260/assignments.md

 ## Exercises

 Excerise assignments comprise 20 percent of your grade.
+You need to fork the [exercises repository](https://github.com/gotoplanb/mmc3260-f14-exercises)

 ## Reactions